-Predictive validity is the correlation between a test that enables people to predict future academic or work success and the results it shows.
+Predictive validity is the correlation between a test that enables people to predict future academic or work success and its results.
 It helps define the quality and functions the test should perform.
-It’s widely used by companies to forecast the performance of their job applicants.
+Companies widely use it to forecast the performance of their job applicants.

 In this article, we’ll review the importance of predictive validity, make the difference between predictive and construct validity clear, and grab some inspiration from several examples.